Prof. Denvil Duncan, PhD

 Professor Denvil Duncan, PhD is research associate at ZEW.
-He works in close cooperation with the research unit "Social Policy and Redistribution".
+He works in close cooperation with the research group "Inequality and Public Policy".

 Denvil Duncan is an economist whose primary research focuses on the causes and consequences of tax evasion.
 His research in this area has explored the impact of tax evasion opportunities on income inequality, labour supply, risk taking behaviour and tax incidence.
 He has also written on the subjects of shadow economic activity, tax morale, and tax competition.
 His research in this area has been published in top journals such as the European Economic Review, the National Tax Journal and International Tax and Public Finance.